 How to Apply

 Smithsonian curators submit their internship needs for the following fall term to the Smithsonian Office of Fellowships, which provides them to the Smith College American Studies office, usually in January for the following year.
 Interested Smith students read about the projects and select three among the proposed internships.
 Applicants list relevant courses, including course titles, grades, and instructors, as well as previous work experience.
 Applicants then write a brief essay outlining how this program fits into their overall academic program and how it would serve as preparation for future plans and the reasons for their internship choices.
 If accepted into the program, the Smithsonian Fellowship Office will then pair each applicant with one of the applicant's three project choices.

 Contact the American Studies office for specific dates.

-Professor Rosetta Cohen, Director of the Program, chairs a general information meeting about the Program for interested applicants.
+The Smithsonian Program Director chairs a general information meeting about the Program for interested applicants.